catlirex/catlirex/README.md

 ### About me:

-- Full Stack BootsCamp Student (6 months full-time course)
+- Full Stack Bootcamp Student (6 months full-time course)
 - Looking for Junior Software Developer position
 - Coding is FUN and I love the way I can put my PM experience into my furture role.
 - Past job experience in Start-up and Tech-Agency include: